Examiner Olvin Lopez Alvarez has allowed 263 of 535 decided applications in Computer Architecture, Software, and Information Security.

-Examiner Olvin Lopez Alvarez maintains a public record across 3 art units in Technology Center 2100 (Computer Architecture, Software, and Information Security).
-Over 535 disposed applications, his allowance rate is 49%.
-This reflects 263 allowed applications and 272 abandoned applications.
-The allowance rate across his art units ranges from 43% to 55%, indicating variation in outcomes by subject area within TC 2100.
-This pooled figure aggregates his activity across all three art units and describes his historical record; it is not a prediction for any specific application.
+Olvin Lopez Alvarez maintains a public record across 3 art units within Technology Center 2100 (Computer Architecture, Software, and Information Security).
+Across hundreds of decided applications, the examiner's allowance rate is 49%, meaning that allowances and abandonments together account for that share of all decided (non-pending) applications in the pooled record.
+The allowance rate across his art units ranges from 43% to 55%.
+This record reflects decided applications pooled across art units 2117, 2121, and 2125 and is presented as a historical summary only.

 These are aggregate statistics from this examiner's past public record — not predictions about any specific application.
 The per-art-unit figures below show how the record varies across art units.
 Our approach to patent prosecution →